 But first, let’s discuss what company policies are.

-Company policies are frameworks that state workplace rules and regulations.
+Company policies are frameworks that describe workplace rules and regulations.
 They define practices and guidelines to manage potential business issues.
-Company policies direct how employees and employers must interact and set the expectations for their actions in different scenarios.
+Company policies direct how employees, employers, and all relevant stakeholders must act and carry out the company’s work.
+They set clear expectations for everyone’s actions in different scenarios.

 With these policies in place, you can review the existing compliance environment, including project compliance and change policies based on updated laws and industry best practices.